Peter Ivers (United Irishmen): Arrest and exile

 By August 1800, the authorities were convinced that rebel convicts who had arrived on the Minerva were preparing to take over the colony.
 Several arrests were made, and suspects were flogged to elicit further details of the plot.
 Harold, who shielded conspirators by claiming the sanctity of confession prevented such disclosure, was exiled to Norfolk Island.

 Iver's role, if any, is unknown.
 He is believed to have adopted an alias in the colony.
-He was not among the United Irish convicts granted pardons in the wake the Rum Rebellion of 1808, a coup d'état staged by the New South Wales Corps that deposed Governor William Bligh.
+He was not among the United Irish convicts granted pardons in the wake of the Rum Rebellion of 1808, a coup d'état staged by the New South Wales Corps that deposed Governor William Bligh.